stacksgov/sips/sips/sip-02X/sip-02X-wallet-interface.md

 The WebBTC request standard is inspired by JSON-RPC 2.0 for serialization.
 To adhere to a generic serializability, the following notes are given.
-Enums are serialized as humand-readable strings.
+Enums are serialized as human-readable strings.
 BigInts are serialized as numbers, strings, or anything that can be parsed by the JavaScript BigInt constructor.
 Bytes are serialized as hex-encoded strings (without a 0x prefix).
 Predefined formats from previous SIPs are used where applicable.